-In 2014, Gustavo Dudamel celebrated Shakespeare's 450th birthday with the Berliner Philharmoniker at Berlin’s Waldbühne.
+In 2014, Gustavo Dudamel celebrates Shakespeare's 450th birthday with the Berliner Philharmoniker at Berlin’s Waldbühne!

 El Sistema prodigy Gustavo Dudamel has become an international sensation.
-Current music director of the Los Angeles Philharmonic, he is a leading personality on the classical music scene, and in 2014 the Berliner Philharmoniker invited him to conduct its annual summer concert, held annually in the beloved Waldbühne, an impressive outdoor amphitheatre.
-Together they performed works by Tchaikovsky and Brahms.
+The current music director of the Los Angeles Philharmonic, Dudamel is one of classical music's biggest personalities, and in 2014 the Berliner Philharmoniker invited him to conduct its annual summer concert in the beloved Waldbühne, an incredible outdoor amphitheatre.

 Picture: © Holger Kettner